 The Commission has contingent liabilities amounting to N620 million arising from litigation and this represents the most likely outcome as assessed by the Commission based on legal advice.
-Provision has been made for this amount in the books of the Commission as stated in note 19.
+Provision has been made for this amount in the books of the Commission.